Sign In Register

 Healthcare Facilities97

-Durbin has an average annual temperature of 47°F (9°C).
+Durbin experiences four distinct seasons with an average annual temperature of 47°F (9°C).
 Winters average 26°F in January while summers reach 67°F in July.
-Annual precipitation is 43.8 inches.
-The area enjoys 293 sunny days per year.
+The area gets 293 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 43.8 inches.
+The area receives 67.4 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 2,718 feet.

 Temperature